 4. Deadwood (2004-2006)

 ‘Deadwood’ was one of the best shows to hit the small screen in its time.
 Brilliantly written and acted, the plot moves along quickly and keeps you engaged.
 The show begins by introducing a colorful ensemble of characters and the lawless western town in which they live.
 Set in the late 1800s, it revolves around the characters of Deadwood, South Dakota — a town of deep corruption and crime.
 It contains all the murder and mayhem you would expect in a wild place with no authority figures to punish the misdeeds.
 As the season progresses, the writers add a lot of depth and flair to the characters.
 There is just so much quality to ‘Deadwood’ that I would recommend it to anyone.
 This might just win you over.

 Read More: Best TV Shows of 2016

-Shameless is about a dysfunctional family, the father (William H. Macy) is an alcoholic and the mother left years ago, it is now up to their eldest daughter Fiona (Emmy Rossum) to take care of her 5 younger siblings.
-While trying to keep her brothers and sisters out of trouble she gets herself into trouble.
-The show is well-worth the time, is funny and straight-out crazy.
-William H. Macy is amazing in this show; his performance as Frank is a stand out.
-One of those rare shows that touches heavily on both comedy, and deep emotion.
+Shameless is about a dysfunctional family, where the father (William H. Macy) is an alcoholic, and the mother left years ago.
+It is now up to their eldest daughter Fiona (Emmy Rossum) to take care of her five younger siblings.
+While trying to keep her brothers and sisters out of trouble, she gets herself into trouble.
+The show is well worth the time as it is funny and straight-out crazy.
+William H. Macy is amazing in this show; his performance as Frank is a standout.
+It is one of those rare shows that touches heavily on both comedy and deep emotion.
 There are times when you will laugh so hard you want to bust and others when you could just cry.
 It can be simultaneously amazing on both levels.
 Not a show for everyone, but try it, it might just hit the spot for you.